Optional Practical Training

 STEP 1: Read the information on this page carefully and attend an OPT Information Session to understand the complete OPT application process.

-STEP 4: Request an OPT Recomendation Form I-20.
-Log into the CISS Portal, naviagate to the Control Center and submit the "OPT Request."
-Submit this request only once you have reviewed all of the OPT instructions and have decided on your OPT start date.
+STEP 4: Request an OPT Recommendation Form I-20.
+Log in to the CISS Portal, navigate to the Control Center, and submit the "OPT Request."
+Submit this request only after you have reviewed the OPT instructions and have decided on your OPT start date.

 Upload: